puppetlabs/openssl-fips/README.md

 * [https://github.com/openssl/openssl/issues/20800#issuecomment-1517522961](https://github.com/openssl/openssl/issues/20800#issuecomment-1517522961)
 * [https://github.com/openssl/openssl/issues/20541#issuecomment-1476989608](https://github.com/openssl/openssl/issues/20541#issuecomment-1476989608)

 However, it is recommended to install the **3.0.0** version of the `fips` provider with the latest OpenSSL 3.0.x distribution.
-Given that constraint, we build the `opennssl-fips` module in this repo, separate fro `puppet-runtime`.
+Given that constraint, we build the `opennssl-fips` module in this repo, separate for `puppet-runtime`.

 ### OpenSSL 3.1